This Crockpot Apple Bacon Pork Roast Recipe is so simple, yet looks so elegant on the table. Plus it is kid friendly. The entire family will love it!

 - Blend glaze ingredients in a saucepan over medium heat.
 Cook, stirring, until the mixture comes to a boil.
 Remove from heat and set aside.

-When done you end up with amazingly succulent and tasty pork roast that the entire family will love!
+When it is finished you end up with amazingly succulent and tasty Crockpot Apple Bacon Pork Roast that the entire family will love!
 I made some of this amazing apple glaze to go with it when served.
 It will knock your socks off!